Aashima02/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 <br>

 ## RESULT:
-To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.
+Thus, a half adder and full adder circuit is designed to verify its truth table in Quartus using Verilog programming.